Frequently Asked Questions

 HPAC stands for the Health Professions Advisory Committee.
 The chair of the committee is Denise Evert, Associate Professor of Psychology and Neuroscience.
 Additional members include:

 - Eun-sil Lee, Coordinator of Upperclassmen Initiatives, Opportunity Program

 - T.H.
-Reynolds, assistant professor of health and exercise sciences
+Reynolds, Professor of Health and Human Physiological Sciences

 - Kelly Sheppard, Associate Professor of Chemistry

 - How do I get an HPAC advisor?